logorn/arista-k8s-lab/README.md

 Advantage of the solution is to reproduce locally a production grade networking.

-This lab creates a simple spine-leaf architecture with virtual veos virtual machines.
+This lab creates a simple spine-leaf architecture with veos virtual machines.

 You will have:
 * One spine